 The Story Behind the Painting Ruby Chard Two & Its Significance

 As an artist, I perceive the world as beautiful.
-I see it as having an endless depth of intelligence as color that's super alive, moving, and fluid.
+I perceive an endless depth of intelligence as color.
+It's super-alive, moving, and fluid.
 Ruby Chard Two begins to capture this in a way that's a departure from my earlier work.
-Using translucent watercolors, with a tiny bit of gouache on hot press (smooth) watercolor paper the painting ultimately emerged.
-Its psychedelic overtones are a delightful aspect and highlight for me.
-Overall, I feel it invites us to explore an otherworldly dimension while we comfortably maintain a foot in both worlds.
+Using mostly translucent watercolors, with a tiny bit of gouache on hot press (smooth) watercolor paper the painting emerged.
+I love its psychedelic overtones.
+It invites an exploration of the otherworldly while keeping a foot in 3D.

 Ruby Chard Two creates space for us to stretch out in and just BE.
 Its keywords are WILD and FREE.
 It invites us to burst out of long-held, stifling concepts and ideas that keep us small and well behaved, as in behavioral management.
 The intelligent and orderly cooperation that life forms take on when free to evolve naturally is stunningly perfect.
 The energy around this painting and its creation speaks to this and asks; What would happen if we drilled down deeply into our authentic selves and lived from there?
 Where would that land us?
 The correct answer is, no one knows.
 It's about being present to the mystery of life as it's unfolding.